 Impact assessment is another important forerunner.
 Its history goes back to the late 60s to early 70s.
 It is aimed at identifying the future consequences of a current or proposed action.
 There are many kinds of impact assessment, some of which are legal requirements in some countries before certain projects can be carried out.
-Impact assessment can include environmental impact assessment and risk assessment but also health impact assessment, social impact assessment, and gender impact assessment, among others.
+Impact assessment can include environmental impact assessment and risk assessment but also health impact assessment, social impact assessment, among others.